 JUNTA for Progressive Action was founded in 1969 as a response to the increase of families moving to New Haven from Puerto Rico.
 Although American citizens, Puerto Rican migrants expressed a need for services and programs that would help to transition their families into American life.
 These services included English as a Second language, scholarship assistance and translation services.
 As JUNTA has evolved throughout the years, we have expanded as a center of support for immigrant communities who settle in New Haven.
 Our programs are universal in that we recognize the needs of diverse populations, and administer programs that support low-income, disadvantaged children and families, as well as immigrants in the New Haven area.
 With seven core programs, we ensure that basic economic needs are met, such as food, housing, diapers for children, and assisting clients with accessing state and local benefits that will prevent them from slipping into poverty.
 We emphasize the importance of education as a vehicle to family economic success.
 To that end, we work in partnership with businesses and community-based organizations to provide Adult Education including ESL, GED, Spanish and citizenship courses, financial education, computer literacy skills training, parental workshops on advocating for their children’s education, and informational seminars on labor rights, immigration and health.
 Coupled with direct support and services are referrals to our resource partners that can provide further assistance and skills training, JUNTA is empowering residents to improve their quality of life.
 We also focus on the impact of immigration on New Haven’s cultural and social life.
 As the leading Latino advocacy organization in New Haven we worked collectively with the City of New Haven on a series of policies designed to integrate immigrants into the fabric of the city.
 For example, New Haven was a pioneer in its implementation of the Elm City Resident Card - a municipal ID card that provides identification to all city residents, regardless of legal status, and facilitates access to city services and financial institutions.
 The ID card initiative has been replicated in half a dozen cities, including San Francisco.
 The New Haven Police Department issued a Police General Order prohibiting police from enquiring about an individual's immigration status in the course of a criminal investigation.
 All of these policy initiatives were generated by JUNTA.
 The organization also took the lead in developing the political and community-based strategies to ensure their successful adoption and implementation by the City.
 We continue integrating immigrants into the life of the city through access to education, local resources and a Worker Center that organizes for equal labor rights for low-wage immigrant workers in Connecticut.
 We aim to help immigrants put down roots, build a better life, and become contributing members of society.

-1. Expand beyond our mission to become an agency that can advise on Latino-specific issues, and collaborate with institutions, organizations and businesses to increase the capacity to address the Latino community and better understand cultural differences and potential barriers.
+1. Expanded beyond our mission to become an agency that advises on Latino-specific issues, and collaborates with institutions, organizations and businesses to increase the capacity to address the Latino community and better understand cultural differences and potential barriers.

-3. Expand our Employment and Economic Development programs to more fully address the unemployment rate among Latinos (20%).
-As the only organization in New Haven offering employment services in Spanish, Junta is need now, more than ever.
+2. Expanded our Employment and Economic Development programs to more fully address the unemployment rate among Latinos (20%).

-4. Build our Advocacy & Community Organizing program through investing in our Youth Action Committee.
-This committee engages Latino youth in social justice action and community organizing.
-With the increasing violence among youth in New Haven, keeping our youth in Fair Haven focused on change is so important.
+3. Built our Advocacy & Community Organizing program through investing in our Youth Action Committee.
+The committee engaged Latino youth in social justice action and community organizing.

 There is something inherently unique about Junta.
 It is the balance of service and advocacy, and the way we address the collective spirit of creating change in our community that is tangible and sustainable.
 As the only community-based organization in greater New Haven that provides bilingual services, we go beyond the immediate economic and social condition that disenfranchises someone who walks in through our doors.
 It is the process of being progressive.
 We do not wait for an individual or an entity to take on the challenges and trends that we identify through the daily work.
 It is our commitment and obligation to be at the forefront .
 For example, over the past 12 years we recognized the trend of immigration, its impact on greater New Haven, and the resistance and challenges that would arise.
 As anti-immigrant sentiment and rampant deportation are more increasingly tearing families apart, Junta responded with policy recommendations, action, and the formation of an advocacy program focused specifically on the impact of immigration on the person, built a statewide coalition to strategically address it, and are placing the organization and the community at the table where decisions are made.
 This is not by accident.
 It is through careful consideration, feedback from and discussions with those most affected, that we recognized these issues and address them.
 As we continue to grow as organization, we are committed to our core values of respect, voice, unity, integrity and excellence as central to a successful and thriving community for all people.